falconry/falcon/docs/api/middleware.rst

 Each component's *process_request*, *process_resource*, and
-*process_response* methods are executed hierarchically, as a stack, following the ordering of the list passed via the `middleware` kwarg of :ref:`falcon.App<api>`.
+*process_response* methods are executed hierarchically, as a stack, following the ordering of the list passed via the `middleware` kwarg of :ref:`falcon.App<app>`.
 For example, if a list of middleware objects are passed as ``[mob1, mob2, mob3]``, the order of execution is as follows::

     mob1.process_request